 However, not every aspect has to meet the criteria, and some may fall below the standards.
 I would say, the most important criteria are the BSR score, and that should be your primary focus.

-Besides that, there are other few things that you may also want to check:
+Besides that, there are a few other things that you may also want to check:

 - See if there are recently published books on page one, if there are it means you may have a chance to rank quickly too.